PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 Anki is what I always used, so frankly I'm less knowledgable, but some people also seem to really like [SuperMemo](https://www.supermemo.com/en).
 SuperMemo is actually what the antimoon folks [used](https://www.antimoon.com/how/tomandsm.htm) back in the 90's when learning English.
 However, given that Anki is [open source](https://github.com/ankitects/anki) while SuperMemo has a [long history](https://supermemo.guru/wiki/Open_source_SuperMemo) of community efforts to open source it, I'd recommend starting with Anki.

+## Effectiveness from personal experience

+### Learning Japanese

+Was I effective using Anki along with immersion learning?
+I'd say so.
+Not that tests are perfect for finding out ability but: I didn't studied once and passed the [Japanese Language Proficiency Test N1](https://www.jlpt.jp/e/about/levelsummary.html) after about 3 years of very active study and 5 years in total.

+### Learning a new engineering concept

+Was I effective in learning a new engineering concept using SRS?
+Fair to say so I think.
+After doing both for about three months I was able to negotiate an offer with another company for a ~20% raise in base salary.

-If you're just interested in how they work, you can stop here.
+If you're just interested in how they work, you can stop here and general usefulness.
 If you'd like to learn more about some practical ways to apply them for learning languages and other concepts, read on!

-## My personal usage of spaced-repetition systems (SRS)
+## Ways to use spaced-repetition systems (SRS) based on personal experience

-### Learning Japanese
+### Language learning (Japanese for my case)

 I used SRS for about four years while learning Japanese for two main purposes: